What Are Seller Concessions?

 The median seller concession in Dallas-Fort Worth is $6,000, representing 1.8% of the sales price.

 This $6,000 figure is critical for your net proceeds calculation.
-Many sellers are surprised at closing when they haven't factored this cost into their expectations.
+Many sellers are surprised at closing when their check is smaller than expected because they didn't factor in this "hidden" cost.

-Pro Tip: When your agent prepares a seller net sheet, make sure they include a line item for seller concessions at 1.8-2% of your expected sale price.
-This prevents unwelcome surprises.
+Pro Tip: When your agent prepares a seller net sheet, make sure they include a line item for seller concessions to give you a realistic bottom-line number.

 Do Seller Concessions Vary by Home Price?